Xiao'erjing: Article 1 of the Universal Declaration of Human Rights

 "All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act toward one another in a spirit of brotherhood."

 Al-Fatiha (الفَاتِحَةِ)

 Below is the first sura (chapter) of the Quran, Al-Fatiha, its original Arabic text, English translation, as well as the Chinese translation in Simplified Chinese characters and in Xiao'erjing, as published (un-edited) in 1995 by Ma Zhenwu (马振武).

-In the Xiao'erjing version of this sura, the author may have made minor choices about characters and pronunciations that may differ from what's shown in this article, and they may even have minor inconsistencies in the text itself.
+In the Xiao'erjing version of this sura, the author may have made minor choices about characters and pronunciations that may differ from what is shown in this article, and they may even have minor inconsistencies in the text itself.
 Furthermore, as is the tradition for Xiao'erjing texts, there are instances where Arabic or Persian loanwords are used and written directly, these are shown in bold.
-It's noteworthy to mention that in this document, the Hanzi characters are written from right to left, following the flow of the Arabic text of the Quran and the Xiao'erjing translation.
+In this document, the Hanzi characters are written from right to left, following the flow of the Arabic text of the Quran and the Xiao'erjing translation.